 I love supporting small businesses whenever I can.
 As a small business owner for the last 10 years, I know how much work goes into making things run on a daily basis.
 It is never easy to run your own business and we wear a lot of hats working all parts of the business to make everything run smoothly.
 Late nights, early mornings, and long weekends are common.
-The last 18 months have been hard on so many especially small businesses.
+The last couple of years has been hard on so many especially small businesses.

 When it comes to holiday shopping this year, I hope you will consider supporting the brands below or someone in your own neighborhood.
 If funds are low, consider dropping off a cup of coffee, gift card, or baked goods to your local favorites to let them know you are thinking of them this holiday season.